-(i) Equity securities are valued at the last trade price at primary exchange close time on the last business day of the year (Level 1 input).
-If the last trade price is not available, values are based on bid, ask/offer quotes from contracted pricing vendors, brokers, or investment managers (Level 3 input or Level 2 if corroborated).

-(ii) Corporate debt securities, government debt securities, and collateralized obligations and mortgage backed securities are valued based on institutional bid evaluations from contracted vendors.
+- (i) Equity securities are valued at the last trade price at primary exchange close time on the last business day of the year (Level 1 input).
+If the last trade price is not available, values are based on bid, ask/offer quotes from contracted pricing vendors, brokers, or investment managers (Level 3 input or Level 2 if corroborated). - (ii) Corporate debt securities, government debt securities, and collateralized obligations and mortgage backed securities are valued based on institutional bid evaluations from contracted vendors.
 Where available, vendors use observable market-based data to evaluate prices (Level 2 input).
 This also applies to U.S. Treasury securities included in cash and cash equivalents.
-If observable market-based data is not available, unobservable inputs such as extrapolated data, proprietary models, and indicative quotes are used to arrive at estimated prices representing the price a dealer would pay for the security (Level 3 input).

-(iii) Shares of real estate commingled funds are valued at the quarterly net asset value of units held at year end.
-Net asset value is based on significant unobservable inputs such as discount rates, capitalization rates and cash flows (Level 3 input).

-(iv) Registered investment companies and common/collective trusts are valued at the daily net asset value of shares held at year end.
+If observable market-based data is not available, unobservable inputs such as extrapolated data, proprietary models, and indicative quotes are used to arrive at estimated prices representing the price a dealer would pay for the security (Level 3 input). - (iii) Shares of real estate commingled funds are valued at the quarterly net asset value of units held at year end.
+Net asset value is based on significant unobservable inputs such as discount rates, capitalization rates and cash flows (Level 3 input). - (iv) Registered investment companies and common/collective trusts are valued at the daily net asset value of shares held at year end.
 Net asset value is considered a Level 1 input if net asset value is computed daily and redemptions at this value are available to all shareholders without restriction.
 Net asset value is considered a Level 2 input if the fund may restrict share redemptions under limited circumstances or if net asset value is not computed daily.
 Net asset value is considered a Level 3 input if shares could not be redeemed on the reporting date and net asset value can not be corroborated by trading activity.

+^b For the years ended December 31, 2013 and 2012, the ultimate trend rate only applies to participants under 65.

-The following table summarizes the investments of BNSF's funded pension plans as of December 31, 2012 (Successor), based on the inputs used to value them (in millions):
+The following table summarizes the investments of BNSF's funded pension plans as of December 31, 2013, based on the inputs used to value them (in millions):

-Asset Category Dece tal as of ember 31, 2012 Level 1 Inputs ^a Level 2 Inputs ^a Level 3 Inputs ^a
+Asset Category Total as of December 31, 2013 Level 1 Inputs ^a Level 2 Inputs ^a Level 3 Inputs ^a

-U.S. equity securities ^b \$ 1,364 \$ 1,364 \$ \$
+U.S. equity securities ^b \$ 2,240 \$ 2,240 \$ \$

-Corporate debt securities 13 13
+Corporate debt securities 16 16

-Registered investment companies 54 54 -
+Registered investment companies 60 60

-U.S. government debt securities 13 13
+U.S. government debt securities 10 10

-Real estate 32 32
+Real estate

-Collateralized obligations and mortgage backed securities (MBS) 1 1
+Collateralized obligations and mortgage backed securities (MBS) 2 2

-Cash and cash equivalents 536 536
+Cash and cash equivalents 162 162

-Total ^c \$ 2,013 \$ 1,418 \$ 563 \$ 32
+Total ^c \$ 2,490 \$ 2,300 \$ 190 \$